dora-rs/dora-lerobot/robots/alexk_lcr/README.md

 Here is a list of the available examples:

-- `mono_teleop.yml`: A simple teleoperation pipeline that allows you to control a follower arm using a leader arm.
+- `mono_teleop_real.yml`: A simple real teleoperation pipeline that allows you to control a follower arm using a leader arm.
 It does not record the episodes, so you don't need to have a camera.

-You must configure the arms, retrieve the device port, and modify the file `mono_teleop.yml` to set the correct environment variables. (e.g. `PORT`, `HOMING_OFFSETS`, `INVERTED`)
+You must configure the arms, retrieve the device port, and modify the file `mono_teleop_real.yml` to set the correct environment variables. (e.g. `PORT`, `OFFSETS`, `DRIVE_MODES`)

 ```bash
 cd dora-dora_lerobot/